Query Workbench

 6. Projection (part 2)

-Projection is split into two parts (one before Order and one after Order), but Query Workbench shows only the first part.
+Projection is split into two parts (one before Order and one after Order), but the query editor shows only the first part.

 Click a unit of the plan to see more details about it.